Selected poems

 she speaks

-her language
+her truths

 in eight second intervals